 - Proposal Narrative

 - Budget Narrative

 - Oral Presentation

-C. How will the local area determine service provider suitability for inclusion on the Eligible Training Providers List?
+- c.
+If a local area has set additional criteria for approved State level providers already on the Eligible Training Providers List (ETPL), how will the local area determine service provider suitability for inclusion as a provider in their area?

-For Eligible Training Providers of Adult and Dislocated Worker training, initial eligibility will be determined by the Alabama Department of Commerce-Workforce Development Division.
+CAPTE utilizes the Eligible Training Providers List for Adult and Dislocated Worker training approved by the Alabama Department of Commerce-Workforce Development Division.
+To date, CAPTE has not set additional criteria for Eligible Training Providers.